jack51706/DARKHARVEST/README.md

 # DARKHARVEST
-DARKHARVEST is a **C2** tool meant to ease administration and cleanup on pentests.
+DARKHARVEST is a work-in-progress **C2** tool meant to ease administration and cleanup on pentests.

 **I don't assume any responsability for the use of this tool**